crummy-boi/Grocery/README.md

 # Grocery

 Created by: Nuranissa Abdul Wahid (crummy-boi)
-GroceryDriver credited to Professor Lesley Kalmin
 Date: December 2020

+GroceryDriver.java credited to Professor Lesley Kalmin

-A program made to replicate an online grocery store, where you order from its inventory.
+The Grocery program is made to replicate an online grocery store, where your order list is processed with the inventory.

 This was an assignment for my CSS 143 class.